sprky0/AJBnet.js/README.md

 	- Ok here is the deal:
 		- make a map
 		- on each load complete, check dependencies on that node, and mark the lib as completed in the stack
-		- when the number of loaded libs matches the total number of libs, time to run callbacks!
+		- check for dependency matches for loaded libraries and remove those from the stack for each object
-		- traverse the map and push closures and names to the stack by depth, trigger load
+		- when the number of remaining dependencies is 0 for a library, trigger the callback